zmkdevs/FerrisRoad/README.md

-Ferris Road: Building runner game with Pygame
+Ferris Road: Building runner game for Succinct with Pygame!

 How to Run Ferris Road